1. An Introduction to Drawing - With Tips!!

 Phoenix, by Eric Canete

 The first lines aren't what you see in the final drawing - they are more like place holders.
-If you draw lightly to start, it's easier to fix your mistakes - people won't even notice them.
-Look closely at the two drawings above, see how many lines and shapes Eric changed (fixed) as he worked from the initial outline to the finished ink drawing.
+If you draw lightly to start, it's easier to fix your mistakes by drawing over them - people won't even notice the light lines.
+Look closely at the two drawings above.
+Click back and forth, and see how many lines and shapes Eric changed (fixed) as he worked from the initial outline to the final ink drawing.

 "It's hard to indicate what you don't know." - Jeff Watts

-Constantly look back at your reference and compare it to your drawing.
+Actually look at your reference and compare it to your drawing.
+Do this constantly.
 Ask yourself, "What is wrong with my drawing?"
-And be specific.
+And, be specific.
 Which shapes are larger?
 Which are thinner?
 Which are wider?
 Which are round and which are square?
 Is one person's leg longer than the other?
 Is one eye larger or higher than the other?
 Are they looking in different directions?
-These are all mistakes I have made at some point or other, and I've learned not to do them with practice and observation.
+What about spaces between objects, are those the right shape?
+These are all mistakes I have made and still make, and I've learned to fix them by searching them out, every time I draw.

-Many beginners assume, however big a subject is in real life, that's how you have to draw it.
+Many beginners assume, however big (or small) a subject is in real life, that's how you big have to draw it.
 Something small in real life, like a coin, must be small on paper.

 This can be a real challenge for a beginner: